BackofenLab/B1_09_align-msa/README.md

 $ conda install mafft
 ```

-Finally, let's compute compute the pairwise alignments of all sequences with the Needleman-Wunsch algorithm by using the BLOSUM30 and BLOSUM80 matrices:
+Finally, let's compute the pairwise alignments of all sequences with the Needleman-Wunsch algorithm by using the BLOSUM30 and BLOSUM80 matrices:

 ```
 $ mafft --bl 30 --globalpair --clustalout sequences/sars_cov2.fasta > alignment_blosum30.maf